-A “flashback” is the spontaneous and unpredictable re-occurrence of LSD visual distortions or emotional experiences during a previous episode of LSD use.
-Only some people who take LSD experience flashbacks.
-Flashbacks do not appear to be related to the dose of LSD taken previously and can develop after one single use of LSD.
+A “flashback” is the spontaneous and unpredictable re-occurrence of visual distortions or emotional experiences during a previous episode of the drug’s use.
+Only some people experience flashbacks.
+Flashbacks do not appear to be related to the dose of taken previously and can develop after one single use of of it.

-Long-lasting psychosis can develop and persist after LSD use has stopped.
-It is similar to paranoid schizophrenia and characterized by hallucinations, delusional thinking, and bizarre behavior.
+Long-lasting psychosis can develop and persist after its use has stopped.
+It is similar to paranoid schizophrenia.
+Characterized by hallucinations, delusional thinking, and bizarre behavior.
 This has been reported after single-use and in regular users.
 Psychosis may last for years and can affect people without a history or symptoms of psychological disorder.

 While these effects can occur within a few months after LSD was taken and decrease over time, they may continue for years.

 LSD does not cause physical dependence.
-People who use LSD regularly do not experience physical withdrawal symptoms when they stop.
+People who use it regularly do not experience physical withdrawal symptoms when they stop.
 However, it can be psychologically addictive.
-Some people who take LSD repeatedly feel the need to take it and the drug can take on an exaggerated importance in their lives.
+Some people repeat users can feel the need to consume it.
+And the drug can take on an exaggerated importance in their lives.